-12.1 The Chair shall from time to time jointly appoint such committees as they deem appropriate and necessary for the proper functioning of Region III.
+12.1 The Chair shall jointly appoint such committees as they deem appropriate and necessary for the proper functioning of Region III.

-12.2 The committees shall serve in an advisory capacity to the Chair of Region III and shall produce such reports as are requested of them by the Chair.
+12.2 The committees shall serve in an advisory capacity to the Chair and shall produce such reports as are requested of them by the Chair.

 12.3 All committees shall be deemed dissolved at the close of each Annual Meeting of the AMA-MSS.

 13.1 The parliamentary authority for Region III shall be The Standard Code of Parliamentary Procedure.

 14.1 These bylaws may be amended by the vote of 2/3 of the Region III meeting pursuant to Rule 11.2.